A composite metric for assessing data on mortality and causes of death: the vital statistics performance index

 Electronic supplementary material

 Additional file 2: Text 1: Methods – Simulation.
+Text 2.
 Methods – Smoothing.
 Text 3.
 Discussion – Timeliness and Availability.
 Text 4.
 Discussion – Potential Methodological Limitations.
 (DOCX 37 KB)

 Authors’ original submitted files for images